oracle-livelabs/developer/dev-ai-app-dev-hightech/local-tenancy/local-tenancy.md

         </copy
     ````

 6. Insert the variables below into the file.
-Replace the values with the actual values you obtained during the provisioning of the Autonomous Database.
+Replace the values with the actual values you obtained during the provisioning of the Autonomous AI Database.
 You should have captured your database username and password in task 1 of this lab.

     DB\_USERNAME=Your\_DB\_Username